censorship-no-archive/ceno1/doc/threatModel.md

   * Freenet peers do not probe their neighbors for specific chunks.
   * Freenet seed nodes are operating and reachable.
   * No adversary controls a large part of the Freenet nodes network.
-  * No malevolent nodes flood their neighbor's datastore.
+  * No malevolent nodes flood their neighbors' datastores.

 We would recommend you to refer to the Freenet Threat model in the project wiki https://wiki.freenetproject.org/Threat_model (also